Skip to content

 Step 4: Track every re-check date

 For every worker with a time-limited right to work (List B), record the date their leave expires and set a re-check date for on or before that date.
 This is the step most businesses miss.
 A spreadsheet that you check manually is one person going on holiday away from a missed re-check.
-An automated system that sends you escalating alerts — and keeps alerting until the re-check is done — removes the human memory dependency.
+An automated system that sends escalating alerts, and keeps alerting until the re-check is done, removes the dependency on someone remembering.

 Step 5: Export an audit trail you can hand over